 "Among the multitudes of humans, many are experiencing loss and change.
 Many need renewal.
 And still the world keeps turning, farmers growing food, markets trading, musicians playing.
 We live in the midst of a great and ever-changing paradox.
 Breathe.
 Relax.
 Live each day one at a time."

 Two of my favorite and most respected people are Jack Kornfield and Tara Brach, both are psychologists and proponents of meditation.
 Both Jack and Tara put together pandemic resources pages.
 You can find Jack's here: pandemic resource page and Tara's here: pandemic care resources.
 Sharon Salzberg, another favorite meditation proponent of mine, also has a COVID-19 resource page.
-I too have a special offering, a meditation on facing fear with compassion, available on my homepage.

 "If you cannot bear your loneliness, your boredom, your anxiety, you will always run away.
 The moment you feel lonely or bored, you may open the fridge, or go online, or do anything to avoid being with yourself.
 But with loving awareness you can endure, honor, and value loneliness and aloneness.
 And they can be informative.
 They can teach you about yourself, your longings, what you have neglected for too long.
 They can help you find a deeper freedom."